Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddStorage.rst

 The :file:`env.py` is loaded by Alembic to get it's configuration and environment.

-Notice that the :command:`loadStorageTuples()` are loaded?
+Notice that that :command:`loadStorageTuples()` is called?
 Alembic needs the table classes loaded to create the version control scripts.

 ----